 Attorney Alexis Levitt focuses her practice on four closely related and highly specialized areas of the law: elder law, special needs planning, estate planning and Veterans Benefits.
 Attorney Levitt has been practicing in these areas for over seventeen years and has owned her own firm for fifteen years.
 She received her B.A. from Brandeis University and her J.D. from Vermont Law School.
 She is also a VA-accredited attorney. http://www.alexislevitt.com

-Attorney Ashley Y. Aubuchon is an associate with Rosenberg, Freedman & Lee’s Estate Planning and Elder and Disability Law Group.
+Attorney Ashley Y. Aubuchon is a partner with Rosenberg, Freedman & Lee’s Estate Planning and Elder and Disability Law Group.
 Prior to joining Rosenberg, Freedman & Lee, Ashley worked as an attorney at Oalican Law Group and Cohen & Oalican.
 She received her law degree from New England School of Law and her B.A. cum laude from Wheaton College, in Norton, Massachusetts, where she majored in psychology.
 Ashley has worked in the elder law field since 2009 and focuses her practice on Medicaid planning, estate planning, and estate administration.
 Ashley is a frequent speaker at nursing homes, councils on aging, and financial institutions, on various topics, including estate planning and asset protection planning.
 Ashley serves as a co-chair of the MassNAELA Membership Committee.

 Attorney Gina M. Barry, who is admitted to practice in Massachusetts and Connecticut, is a partner with the regional law firm of Bacon Wilson, P.C.
 She graduated cum laude from Western New England College School of Law, where she served as the Articles Editor of the Western New England Law Review.
 In addition to being a board member of the National Academy of Elder Law Attorneys, she is also a board member of Western Massachusetts Elder Care Professionals Association and a member of the Women Business Owners Alliance.
 Ms. Barry served as the President of the Estate Planning Council of Hampden County from 2013-2014, and is the current President of The Joy of Jasper, a non-profit horse sanctuary she founded in July of 2007.
 Beginning in 2013 and each year to date, she has been named as a Super Lawyer by Boston Magazine, after having been recognized as a Rising Star for several years.
 Ms. Barry has also received additional awards and recognition as follows: Distinguished Alumni of Holyoke Community College (2015); Woman of Influence by the Women Business Owners Alliance (2015); Visionary Achievement Award from Western Mass Women’s Magazine (2014); one of the Top Five Business Women in Western Mass by Western Mass Women’s Magazine (2010); one of Forty Under Forty by Business West (2009); Woman of Distinction by the Girl Scouts of America (2008), and Business Woman of the Year by the Women Business Owners Alliance (2005).
 Ms. Barry is a frequent lecturer and published author in her field.
 Ms. Barry practices in Estate Planning, including Estate Planning for Pets, Asset Protection/Medicaid Planning, Elder Law, Probate and Trust Administration, Guardianships, Conservatorships, and Residential Real Estate.